 Instructions

-- Put the saucepan over medium heat until it starts to boil, stirring frequently.
-Remove from heat.
+- Put the saucepan over medium heat until the milk starts to boil, stirring frequently.
+Remove it from the heat.

 - Add the chocolate to the saucepan and stir until completely melted.
 If the milk cools too soon, return it to the heat.
 Be careful not to keep over the heat too long, as the mixture will thin.